awsdocs/aws-net-developer-guide/doc_source/how-to/ec2/how-to-spot-instances.rst

 Overview
 ========

-Spot Instances enable you to bid on unused |EC2| capacity and run any instances that you acquire for as long as your bid exceeds the current *Spot Price*. |EC2| changes the Spot Price periodically based on supply and demand, but will never exceed 90% of the On-Demand Instance price;
+Spot Instances enable you to request unused |EC2| capacity and run any instances that you acquire for as long as your request exceeds the current *Spot Price*. |EC2| changes the Spot Price periodically based on supply and demand, but will never exceed 90% of the On-Demand Instance price;
-customers whose bids meet or exceed it gain access to the available Spot Instances.
+customers whose requests meet or exceed it gain access to the available Spot Instances.
 Like On-Demand Instances and Reserved Instances, Spot Instances provide another option for obtaining more compute capacity.